What type of workplace pension is best for your business?

 Master trust

-A master trust is a type of defined contribution pension run by a board of independent trustees.
-The board of trustees is responsible for running the master trust scheme, providing workplace pensions for you and other unconnected employers.
+A master trust is a type of defined contribution pension run by an independent trustee board.
+The board is responsible for running the master trust scheme, providing workplace pensions for you and other unconnected employers.

-Because the trustees act on your behalf – as well as other employers – choosing a master trust means you don’t have to decide who will run the scheme or draw up the trust deed and rules – the legal document that sets up and governs the scheme.
+Because the trustee board acts on your behalf – as well as other employers – choosing a master trust means you don’t have to decide who will run the scheme or draw up the trust deed and rules – the legal document that sets up and governs the scheme.

 If you’re happy to pass on responsibilities in this way, arranging your scheme as a master trust could be simpler to administrate, saving you time and money.
 As the employer, you'll still make decisions about the contribution levels and can choose the default investment option.
 This is where the money is invested if members don't make their own investment choice.

-Master trusts such as the Aviva Master Trust are regulated by the Pensions Regulator, whose job it is to ensure that they are well run and financially secure.
+Master trusts such as the Aviva Master Trust are authorised and regulated by the Pensions Regulator, whose job it is to ensure that they are well run and financially secure.

 How does a master trust differ from a GPP?

-Employees build up a pension pot through employer and employee pension contributions which are invested, and can be used at retirement, in the same way as under a GPP.
-The trustees of a master trust are not necessarily associated with a pension provider, and members do not have policies directly with the provider.
+Under a master trust employees build up a pension pot through employer and employee pension contributions which are invested, and can be used at retirement, in the same way as under a GPP.
+A master trust trustee board is not necessarily associated with a pension provider, and members do not have policies directly with the provider.

 There are also differences in the way tax relief is applied to the two types of scheme.
 All GPP members, including those who don't earn enough to pay income tax, automatically receive tax relief at the basic rate on their own contributions, however most master trusts operate on a basis which means that only members who pay income tax receive tax relief.